Make sure that you have support

 - How do people in your household relax, de-stress, or celebrate achievements without using alcohol and other drugs?

 You can help people in your household stay healthy and live well together by having a plan for how things will work.
-Maintaining good communication in a household helps issues get dealt with earlier before they escalate.
+Maintaining good communication in a household helps issues get dealt with as early as possible.

 You might like to talk about these things as a household, or as the adults in the household: